 When it comes to playing low brass instruments in a band or orchestra, there are two popular choices: the tuba and the sousaphone.
 Both instruments are designed to play low notes, but there are some key differences between them.

-The major difference between the two instruments is how they look.
-The tuba is a large, upright brass instrument that is played while seated.
-The sousaphone is a marching band version of the tuba that is smaller and can be easily carried while standing or marching.
+The main difference between the two instruments is their appearance.
+The tuba is a large, upright brass instrument played while seated.
+The sousaphone, a marching band version of the tuba, is smaller and can be carried while standing or marching.

 The Tuba

 The Tuba is the largest and lowest-pitched brass instrument.
-It has a wide bore, large bell, and valves that are operated with the player’s left hand.
-It is most often used in symphony orchestras and concert bands.
+With a wide bore, large bell, and valves operated by the player’s left hand, it’s a key element in symphony orchestras and concert bands.

-The Tuba creates a deep, rich sound that is perfect for playing low-pitched melodies and bass lines.
-It’s an essential part of the brass section and can be heard in most genres of music, from classical to jazz.
+The Tuba creates a deep, rich sound, perfect for low-pitched melodies and bass lines.
+It’s essential in the brass section and appears in genres from classical to jazz.

 The Sousaphone

-The Sousaphone is a marching band version of the tuba.
-It was invented by J.W.
-Pepper and John Philip Sousa, who is considered the “March King.”
-The sousaphone is a bit smaller and can be easily carried while marching.
+The Sousaphone, a marching band version of the tuba, was invented by J.W.
+Pepper and John Philip Sousa, the “March King.”
+Slightly smaller, it can be easily carried while marching.

 What Sets Them Apart From Each Other?